 photo by Norbert Hartyányi

-Amina Al Hassan’s work is rooted in the physical and emotional act of painting.
-Using acrylics, oil pigment sticks, and mixed media on canvas, she creates layered, expressive compositions that explore themes of identity, memory, and transformation.
-Each piece is a journey—built through gestures, textures and spontaneity.
+Amina Al-Hassan’s work is rooted in the physical and emotional act of painting.
+Her practice explores identity, memory, transformation and a sense of place through abstraction, texture, colour and layered mark-making.
+Using acrylics, oil pigment sticks, and mixed media on canvas, she creates expressive compositions that emerge through gestures, textures and spontaneity.

 Oil pigment sticks and the fluidity of acrylics allow her to move quickly between bold marks and subtle transitions.
 The canvas becomes a space where layers are added, scraped back, and reworked.
 This process mirrors the emotional layering of lived experience: complex, imperfect, and deeply human.

 Her visual language is abstract yet emotionally charged.
-She often works intuitively, guided by mood, rhythm, and the physical response of the materials.
-Through color, texture, and form, she aims to evoke a sense of presence inviting viewers to slow down and connect with their own inner landscapes.
+She often works intuitively, guided by mood, rhythm, colour, and the physical response of the materials.
+Through colour, texture, and form, she aims to evoke a sense of presence, inviting viewers to slow down and connect with their own inner landscapes.

 Minaa Art is her way of translating the unseen into the visible.
-It is a practice of reflection, resilience, and release.
+It is a practice of reflection, resilience, and release—an ongoing exploration of how inner experience and the world around us can become one visual language.

 B.1981 Accra, Ghana